zalando/postgres-operator/docs/reference/operator_parameters.md

 * **additional_owner_roles**
   Specifies database roles that will be granted to all database owners.
-Owners can then use `SET ROLE` to obtain privileges of these roles to e.g. create/update functionality from extensions as part of a migration script.
+Owners can then use `SET ROLE` to obtain privileges of these roles to e.g. create or update functionality from extensions as part of a migration script.
-  Note, that roles listed here should be preconfigured in the docker image and already exist in the database cluster on startup.
 One such role can be `cron_admin` which is provided by the Spilo docker image to set up cron jobs inside the `postgres` database.
+In general, roles listed here should be preconfigured in the docker image and already exist in the database cluster on startup.
+Otherwise, syncing roles will return an error on each cluster sync process.
+Alternatively, you have to create the role and do the GRANT manually.
+Note, the operator will not allow additional owner roles to be members of database owners because it should be vice versa.
+If the operator cannot set up the correct membership it tries to revoke all additional owner roles from database owners.
 Default is `empty`.

 * **enable_password_rotation**
   For all `LOGIN` roles that are not database owners the operator can rotate